Support Home Experiment Builder Experiment Tree Nodes

 Screenshot of the Finish screen of an experiment showing the participant their unique completion code

-The generated completion code will be unique to each participant and will be included in the data output in the 'Participant Completion Code' column.
-Participants can then make a note of this code and quote it if they later request their data to be deleted.
-They can also use this code on third-party tools & software such as Amazon Mechanical Turk, to verify that they have completed the task.
+The generated completion code will be included in the data output in the 'Participant Completion Code' column.
+The participant can make a note of this code and quote it to request their data to be deleted.

 Disable default behaviour